OMG (Usher song): Production and composition

 "OMG" was written and produced by The Black Eyed Peas frontman, will.i.am.
 The tune was recorded at Chung King Studios, New York City.
 Dylan "3-D" Dresdow mixed the record at Paper V.U.
 Studios, North Hollywood.
-The vocal sample of a crowd shouting "owowowo" was supposedly taken from British rock band Deep Purple's Live at The Olympia concert in 1996, after the band's performance of "Speed King".
+The vocal sample of a crowd shouting "oh oh" was taken from a crowd hype chant that will.i.am first noticed from the audience during a Black Eyed Peas' concert in France.
 The song was recorded by will.i.am while performing with The Black Eyed Peas on the French TV show Taratata.

 "OMG" is a midtempo pop song, drawing from the subgenres of dance-pop and synthpop, and is also influenced by R&B. The song also infuses hints of Eurodance.
 Several lines feature the Auto-Tune vocal effect, and makes use of "hypnotic" hand claps, and Jock Jams-esque arena chanting.
 The song is set in common time, and has a tempo of 130 beats per minute.
 It is written in the key of E minor, and Usher's vocals span from the low note of G3 to high note of E5.
 It follows the chord progression Em–D–Bm7–C6.
 According to James Reed of The Boston Globe, Usher is featured in a staccato delivery over the song's minimalist dance beat." will.i.am begins the song with the line, "Oh my gosh" then Usher starts singing the chorus.
 He performs his verse and the second chorus, before will.i.am gives his verse.
 "OMG" concludes with an extended final chorus.
 Mikael Wood of The Los Angeles Times said that the lyrics of the song detail Usher's encounter with a woman in a club.